 Brisbane is one of the cheapest major cities in Australia for students to live in, and your money can go further with careful budgeting.
-Calculating the cost of living, whether you are a domestic or foreign student, will help you make the most of your university experience in the capital of Queensland.
+Calculating the cost of living in Brisbane Australia, whether you are a domestic or foreign student, will help you make the most of your university experience in the capital of Queensland.

 In a student residential complex, you can rent a space that typically includes a bed, a study desk, some storage, and shared bathrooms, kitchens, and common rooms.
-Costs vary from $265-500 a week.
+Cost of living in Brisbane Australia vary from $265-500 a week.

 We recommend finding somewhere near the campus to live.
 Typically, several options are open, either within walking distance or easily accessible by public transport.
 Our accommodation services will help you if you need help finding somewhere to live.

 Brisbane is an inexpensive city, but you still need to prepare to make sure you have enough money to spend on studying and living.

 Cost of living in Brisbane for students: You will need about $2,500 to get set up over the first couple of weeks, including housing expenses, money to set up your new home, and food and transport.
 You can budget around $500 a week for rent, food, transportation, bills, research costs, and entertainment once you are settled.

 Other Monthly Expenses

 Depending on your needs and lifestyle, how much you spend on living expenses.